Sangita Dhami

-Sangita Dhami (संगीता धामी) is a woman's wrestling player.
+Sangita Dhami (संगीता धामी) is a female wrestler from Nepal.
 She won a gold medal in 2019 South Asian Games for Nepal.

 Sport Life

 Dhami is coached by Rajendra Chand, who recruits female wrestlers from schools in Kanchanpur.

 Major Medals

 She won a gold medal in the 2019 South Asian Games, held in Janakpur.
 Dhami defeated Bangladeshi wrestler Sakhira Sarakarine for her win.
 She won Nepal's first ever SAG gold medal in wrestling.
 Dhami was 19 at the time of her win.